purnawanpp/Tutorial-vina-version2021/README.md

 ## Redocking-6pib (English Version)
-redocking 6pib using autodock vina new version in OS Windows 10 (2021)
+Using Vina forcefield, redocking 6pib using autodock vina new version in OS Windows 10 (2021)

-## Using Vina forcefield
-Validation using Re-Docking

 ## PATH settings
 1. Installing Mgl tools 1.5.6 find python.exe in the folder and make the path